-Join Broadway stars and other entertainment luminaries for the 19th annual Sing Out for Freedom: The Sound of Progress benefit concert on Monday, November 22nd at 7:30 PM ET on YouTube, streaming live from The Town Hall in New York City.
+Join Broadway stars and other entertainment luminaries for the 19th annual Sing Out for Freedom: The Sound of Progress benefit concert on Monday, November 22nd at 7:30 PM ET, streaming live from The Town Hall in New York City.

 Directed by NYCLU Artist Ambassador Jess McLeod (Hamilton in Chicago) and hosted by ACLU Ambassador Peppermint (“RuPaul’s Drag Race,” Head Over Heels), this event will spotlight the ACLU and NYCLU’s landmark victories over the last year and share urgent calls to action as we come together to build on our progress in New York and ensure rights and freedoms are upheld for all New Yorkers.
 We will honor the BIPOC-led nonprofit organization Broadway for Racial Justice (BRFJ) with the Michael Friedman Freedom Award for their meaningful grassroots work organizing for racial justice and equity by providing immediate resources, assistance, and amplification for BIPOC in the Broadway and Theatrical community at-large.
 Audiences can tune in at home by registering for the event and making a donation online.